braup/Portfolio/README.md

 Photo by Brittny Raup on Excel

 This project makes use of the algorithms within a drone.
 How accurate it can identify crossings.
+For this example I was able to categorize if the drones found the crossing on target, before, or after it began.

 * **Issue:** Are the drones accurate enough?
 * **Hypothesis:** If the drones are within a treshold of 90% or greater the current algorithm is accurate enough.
 If not, we must update the algorithm
 * **Solution:** Drones were within the required threshold and did not need to be updated